-While it is important to ensure an appropriate role for Council in decisions on significant actions affecting individual trees, the Committee believes it is also vital for Council to play an ongoing proactive role in monitoring the effectiveness of the City's tree protection regulations and canopy enhancement efforts.
+While it is important to ensure an appropriate role for Council in decisions on significant actions affecting individual trees, the Committee believes it is also vital for Council to play a proactive ongoing Council role in monitoring the effectiveness of the City's tree protection regulations and canopy enhancement efforts.
 Without determined and sustained attention from City officials and elected representatives, there can be little realistic prospect of truly improving the effectiveness of White Rock's tree protection efforts and reversing the decline of our tree canopy.
-The Committee has thus recommended in R2(c) that Council regularly monitor progress achieved in protecting trees and enhancing the tree canopy in White Rock by reviewing annual Tree Canopy Reports from City staff.
+The Committee has thus recommended in R2(c) above that Council regularly monitor progress achieved in protecting trees and enhancing the tree canopy in White Rock by reviewing annual Tree Canopy Plan reports from City staff.

-Recommendations re Council Oversight: Against all the foregoing background, the following recommendations are designed to enhance Council's role in the application of policies and regulations and in ongoing monitoring of overall efforts to strengthen tree protection on both City and private lands and to protect and enhance the City's tree canopy.
+Recommendations re Council Oversight

+Against all the foregoing background, the following recommendations suggest a framework for Council's role in the application of regulations and in ongoing monitoring of overall efforts to strengthen tree protection on both City and private lands and to protect and enhance the City's tree canopy.